1990 Vermont gubernatorial election

 The 1990 Vermont gubernatorial election took place on November 6, 1990.
 Incumbent Democratic Governor Madeleine Kunin did not seek re-election.
-Former Governor of Vermont, Republican Richard Snelling defeated Democratic former State Senate President pro tempore Peter Welch in the general election.
+Former Governor Republican Richard Snelling defeated Democratic former State Senate President pro tempore Peter Welch in the general election.
 This would be the last Republican victory in a Vermont gubernatorial election until 2002.

+Snelling would serve only eight months before dying in office.
+He was succeeded by Howard Dean.